 This gene encodes a member of the sodium/calcium exchanger integral membrane protein family.
 Na+/Ca2+ exchange proteins are involved in maintaining Ca2+ homeostasis in a wide variety of cell types.
 The protein is regulated by intracellular calcium ions and is found in both the plasma membrane and intracellular organellar membranes, where exchange of Na+ for Ca2+ occurs in an electrogenic manner.
 Alternative splicing has been observed for this gene and multiple variants have been described. [provided by RefSeq, Aug 2013]

 GeneCards Summary for SLC8A3 Gene

-SLC8A3 (Solute Carrier Family 8 (Sodium/Calcium Exchanger), Member 3) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Platelet homeostasis.
-GO annotations related to this gene include calmodulin binding and calcium:sodium antiporter activity.
+SLC8A3 (Solute Carrier Family 8 Member A3) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include calmodulin binding and calcium:cation antiporter activity.
 An important paralog of this gene is ADGRV1.

 UniProtKB/Swiss-Prot for SLC8A3 Gene